BenjiBenji20/ADS-Amazon-Project-school-proj3/README.md

-This project is for completion for the course System Integration and Architecture 1.
+This project if for completion for the course Advance Database System at my Third year in college.
+This is a group project but I've created all the stuffs here. :>
-This is my second project using Nodejs and express js.
-So a lot of loop holes are visible here but I still considered this project as successfull, because man, I'm a full beginner.

-The tech stack used:
+Tech stack used:
 Nodejs for backend
-Expressjs for server side
+Expressjs for server
-Mongodb for database
-EJS as view engine
-CSS, Bootstrap and JS for design
+MySQL Workbench for Database

 Modules:
-Axios for fast api fetching
-Mongoose for mongodb
-env
-btcryp for password hashed
-jwt for web token
-joi for input validation
+twilio api for SMS message integration brcypt for password hashed mysqli mysql2 for db env session-express for session tracking